-86. The DMO operates a Standing Repo Facility, whereby any GEMM who has signed the relevant documentation may request that the DMO lends out any gilt for repo purposes, which may involve temporary creation of the relevant gilt.
-The Facility exists in order to ensure that GEMMs can be assured of being able to access and deliver any gilt at any time, albeit at a price, hence maintaining their ability to make two-way prices in the secondary market and avoiding the prospect of delivery failures.
+86. The DMO operates a Standing Repo Facility, whereby any GEMM who has signed the relevant documentation may request that the DMO lends out any gilt for repo purposes, which may involve temporary creation of the relevant gilt subject to any limits and other requirements set out in the applicable terms and conditions.
+The Facility exists in order to ensure that GEMMs can be assured of being able to access and deliver any gilt at any time, albeit at a price and subject to any limits and other requirements set out in the applicable terms and conditions, hence maintaining their ability to make two-way prices in the secondary market and avoiding the prospect of delivery failures.
 The terms and conditions of the Facility are published in a separate notice on the DMO website, and may be revised from time to time.